mikedilger/chorus/docs/CONFIG.md

 Default is "A default config of the Chorus relay".

+### banner_url

+This is an optional URL for an graphical banner representing your relay, displayed in the NIP-11 response.

 ### icon_url

 This is an optional URL for an graphical icon representing your relay, displayed in the NIP-11 response.

+### privacy_policy

+This is an optional privacy policy as a blob of text (not a URL, not HTML).

+### terms_of_service

+This is an optional terms of service document as a blob of text (not a URL, not HTML).

 ### contact